-Miguel Cabrera’s posthumous portrait of sor Juana Inés de la Cruz (1648-1695) is a famous depiction of the esteemed Mexican nun and writer.
-Considered the first feminist of the Americas, sor Juana lived as a nun of the Jeronymite order (named for St. Jerome) in seventeenth-century Mexico.
+Miguel Cabrera’s posthumous portrait of sor Juana Inés de la Cruz (1648–1695) is a famous depiction of the esteemed Mexican nun and writer.
+Considered the first feminist of the Americas, sor Juana lived as a nun of the Jeronymite order (named for St. Jerome) in seventeenth-century Mexico (then part of the Spanish viceroyalty of New Spain).
 Rather than marry, she chose to become a nun so she could pursue her intellectual interests.
 She corresponded with scientists, theologians, and other literary intellectuals in Mexico and abroad.
 She wrote poetry and plays that became internationally famous, and even engaged in theological debates.

 Born to a creole family in 1648, sor Juana was a child prodigy.
 At the age of fifteen, she amazed people at court by excelling at an oral exam that tested her knowledge of physics, philosophy, theology, and mathematics.